ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 The assumption throughout the rest of this post is that you already have a domain name managed by Google Apps (e.g., "example.com").
-We will create an App Engine application and then restrict it to users of the specific Google Apps domain, requiring a login of a user "@example.com".
-Finally, we'll upload the static site and verify that authentication works as expected.
+We will create an App Engine application and restrict it to users of the specific Google Apps domain, requiring a login of a user "@example.com".
+Then we'll upload the static site and verify that authentication works as expected.

 <!-- more start -->